 If you've made a transaction on the Ethereum blockchain in the last few months, then you probably have been shocked by the extra price tag tacked on called a gas fee.
-If you are wondering what a gas fee is and why it is so expensive, you are in the right place.
 Today, we're breaking down the basics of gas fees, how they are calculated, and what the future holds for Ethereum-based transactions.

 Gas is the fuel that runs the Ethereum network.